Victoria-Farr/vision-board-project/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
 * A simple, up-to-date browser than can read and display HTML5 & CSS is all that's needed. 😊

 ## Using Skillcrush Vision Board Bonus Project 2021